ShreyasKhandekar/jeopardySolver/README.md

   - There are some characters like `&` which just don't play nice with lucene.
   - In order to deal with them we just escape them using a backslash(`\ `)

+## Stemming and Lemmatization

+All pages and contents are stemmed and lemmatized using the Stanford CoreNLP Library

 ## How the tiered index works